ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210731_ampc_agents_relnotes.md

 ---
-title: Amplify agents July 2021 Release Notes
+title: Amplify Agents July 2021 Release Notes
 linkTitle: Amplify agents July 2021
 weight: 90
 date: 2021-07-26
 description: Traceability and Discovery agents for Amplify Gateway / AWS / Azure / Istio provide better visibility into your multi-type gateway eco system.
   These agents collect data from the Gateway (API / traffic) and expose it in Amplify Central, providing you with a global vision of your eco system from a single interface.
 ---

 ## Versioning